ebp-nor/dln-signature/tools/Phylogenetic_analyses.md

 Once you have your species tree and your gene trees you want to use these to make biological inferences.
 There are many methods that analyse data in a phylogenetic setting.
 Also, there are many useful tools to help you plot and visualize your phylogenetic trees.
 Here are some tips and tricks on how to get started with phylogenetic analyses.

+Here is a nice introduction to trait evolution on a [phylogentic tree](https://www.nature.com/scitable/topicpage/trait-evolution-on-a-phylogenetic-tree-relatedness-41936/).

 ## File formats
 Trees come in many different file formats.
 Nexus files (file.nex, .nxs etc), newick files (.nwk) or tree files (.tre).
 There are many more.